What is Achromatopsia?

 Will my child wake up during the anesthesia?

-The anesthesiologist monitors with the concentration of inhaled anesthetic vapors to assure that your child will not be aware of pain or other aspects of the surgery.
+The anesthesiologist monitors the concentration of inhaled anesthetic vapors to assure that your child will not be aware of pain or other aspects of the surgery.

-Can strabismus surgery in pediatric patients be done with topical or
+Can strabismus surgery in pediatric patients be done with topical or local anesthesia?

 Some strabismus surgery in teenagers and adults can be done with a local anesthetic.
 Unlike its use in adult cataract surgery, topical anesthesia, consisting of numbing eye drops to the surface of the eye, may not provide sufficient patient comfort to be used during eye muscle surgery.